Newmarket Experience with VIP Lunch

 The Jockey Club Rooms

-These rooms have been at the heart of British horseracing for over 250 years.
+These rooms have been at the heart of British horseracing for over 250 yearsIMG_0854.
 As a private members club, few people have stepped inside and seen the magnificent interiors, which house an unparalleled collection of British racing memorabilia.

 We are very fortunate to be able to enjoy a glass of champagne in these prestigious rooms before our three course lunch with tea or coffee.